Recreation Programs

 Please visit the Active Living Centre page for detailed program information.

-This high-energy, full-body workout combines classic cardio movements with dynamic boxing-inspired exercises to boost endurance, coordination, and overall fitness.
+This high-energy, full-body workout combines classic cardio movements, including a variety of workouts like step, dancing and cardiobox exercises to boost endurance, coordination, and overall fitness.

-The session kicks off with a dynamic warm-up to prep the body, followed by a mix of basic cardio combos that get the heart rate up, followed by body conditioning to strengthen key muscle groups using functional bodyweight exercises.
+The session kicks off with a dynamic warm-up to prep the body, followed by a mix of basic cardio combos that get the heart rate up.
+With body conditioning to strengthen key muscle groups using functional bodyweight exercises.
 The class ends with a guided cool-down and deep stretching.

 This class modifies yoga poses so that they can be done while seated.
 With the support of a chair the benefits of yoga become accessible regardless of age, level of flexibility or mobility.